Lebesgue integral

 This "measure-then-integrate" approach gives better convergence properties and is central to modern analysis.

-Definition (Non-negative measurable function)
+Definition (non-negative measurable function)

 Let